notice

 Some dogs may experience mild pain and others the pain may be severe, but arthritis is progressive and will get worse over time.
 That is why it should be a priority for all dog parents.
 It may be necessary to treat with traditional medications, but most medications for arthritis have negative side effects and can damage internal organs.
 But because your dog could suffer from arthritis for a long time it may be necessary to explore natural canine arthritis treatments.
 I personally prefer to go with alternative and natural treatments whenever I can.

-Natural Herbs And Supplements
+Natural Herbs & Supplements:

 Glucosamine is one of the safest natural canine arthritis treatments and the one used most often.
 It helps by stimulating the production of glycosaminoglycans and chondroitin sulfate which is the essential component of cartilage.
 It has shown to be anti-inflammatory which helps to relieve so of the pain your dog may be suffering.

-Also for treating canine arthritis, Chondroitin sulfate is a natural medicine found in the body and it works to block enzymes from degrading the cartilage of the joints.
-Glucosamine is often used along with chondroitin, however, when used alone it helps the body to manufacture its own chondroitin.
+Also, for treating canine arthritis, Chondroitin sulfate is a natural medicine found in the body and it works to block enzymes from degrading the cartilage of the joints.
+Glucosamine is often used along with chondroitin; however, when used alone, it helps the body to manufacture its own chondroitin.

-SAM-e acts as a pain reliever and has anti-inflammatory properties and is great for when canine arthritis is painful.
+SAM-e acts as a pain reliever and has anti-inflammatory properties, and is great for when canine arthritis is painful.
 It may also stimulate the growth of cartilage and serotonin.
 Serotonin reduces the body’s perception of pain.

 The components of Boswellia Serrate have anti-inflammatory and pain-relieving properties.
 It also helps prevent cartilage loss and inhibits the autoimmune process which helps with canine arthritis.
 The extract, also known as Loxin 5 has shown to significantly improve pain and function within seven days and slowed cartilage damage after three months.